Sensory Friendly Centre County

 Approximately 1 in 5 people are affected by a sensory processing disorder (SPD), a condition which affects the way the brain processes and responds to sensory input.
 Because the brain is unable to "filter" and interpret stimuli effectively, people with SPD may be oversensitive to certain stimuli, undersensitive, or both.

 Everyday environments can create an overwhelming feeling of anxiety, "sensory overload," or even physical pain in someone with SPD.
 This can make everyday activities like shopping, eating out, or attending a performance difficult.
-Although many people with autism also have sensory processing disorder, not everyone with SPD has autism.
+Sensory Processing Disorder affects all ages.
+It commonly occurs alongside neurodivergent conditions such as autism, ADHD, and anxiety, but not everyone with those conditions has SPD.

 WHAT IS IT LIKE TO HAVE SPD?